tu2-atmanand/task-board-docs/docs/How_To/Use_Board_Settings.md

 ### Properties of the Column

-**Handler Button :** This button helps you to drag and drop the row, to arrange the postion of the Column inside the Task Board.
+**Handler Button :** This button helps you to drag and drop the row, to arrange the position of the Column inside the Task Board.
 If you want to change the position of the column, say from the first position to the third.
 Then you will have to drag the row inside this Tabular data to the third position.
 After saving your column will be moved to the third position from the first.

 **Eye Icon :** Use this button to hide your column from your board.
 If say, you dont want to see a specific column in the current board, but also do not want to delete that column.
 You can keep the board hidden, as long as you want.

 **Column Type :** At present the plugin supports 6 different types of columns.
-Learn more about each of them and how to enter the values to create these columns from here : [Types of Columns](/docs/6_Features/5_Types_Of_Columns.md).
+Learn more about each of them and how to enter the values to create these columns from here : [Types of Columns](/docs/Features/Type_of_Columns/Overview.md).

 **Column Name :** This text input field will allow you to enter or change the name of the column.
 You can enter a custom name, which you would like to see on the Column bar.